PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * Public institutions w/o experienced specialists are at disadvantage in software governance when they don't know how to deal with technologies and manage a data in technological environment.
 * Public governmental data center(s) already purchasing licenses and owning data, but specialists questions are left to each institution for themselves.
 Public sector tend to have bad reputation for programming specialists because of being outperformed by programming academias and private companies who want to take a share of the market.
-* ENISA is a Common Vulnerabilities and Exposures Numbering Authority in European Union and risky software applications should be taken accordingly, if software has to be used for processing private, confidential, sensitive data.
+* ENISA is a Common Vulnerabilities and Exposures Numbering Authority in European Union and risky software applications gonna be taken accordingly, when software has to be used for processing private, confidential, sensitive data.
 ```

 ```